-- You reach age 55 while actively employed with the Company or any affiliate with two years of vesting service; or - Your employment terminates during the period you are receiving LTD benefits.
+- You reach age 55 while actively employed with the Company with two years of service; or - Your employment terminates during the period you are receiving LTD benefits.

-If you here hired prior to January 1, 2002 and do not earn a year of vesting service in your initial and your last year of employment, service for those two years is combined to potentially provide an additional year of vesting service.
+If you do not earn a year of vesting service in your initial and your last year of employment, service for those two years is combined to potentially provide an additional year of vesting service.

-Note: If you were part of a merger or acquisition by Citi, special rules may apply regarding your prior service with the acquired or merged company for purposes of determining your vested status.
+Note: If you were part of a merger or acquisition by Citigroup, special rules may apply regarding your prior service with the acquired or merged company for purposes of determining your vested status.
 See Appendix M: For employees of acquired companies.

-If you are not vested when you leave the Company and are re-employed, the length of your absence, called a break-inservice, may affect your benefit.
+If you are not vested when you leave the Company and are re-employed, the length of your absence, called a break-in-service, may affect your benefit.
 In addition, depending on the length of your absence, you may forfeit your Plan benefit (except in certain circumstances).
 For more information, see If you are rehired.

-You can receive your Plan benefit attributable to your participation in the Travelers Plan when you retire generally after reaching age 65 (normal retirement) or age 55 with at least five years of vesting service (early retirement).
-Once you are vested, you may also be able to commence your deferred vested benefit at any time after your termination of employment with the Company and all affiliates regardless of your age and service, provided certain conditions are satisfied.

-Unless you continue employment with the Company or any affiliate, you must begin to receive your benefit no later than the April 1 of the calendar year after the calendar year in which you reach age 701⁄2.
+You can receive your hypothetical Plan account attributable to your participation in the Travelers Plan when you retire after reaching age 55 with five or more years of vesting service (early retirement) or age 65 (normal retirement).
+However, unless you continue employment with the Company, you must begin to receive your benefit no later than the April 1 of the year after the calendar year in which you reach age 701⁄2.
 For details, see the Minimum distributions section below.

-Keep in mind that your hypothetical Plan account will continue to receive interest credits until payment of your benefit begins.
+Keep in mind that your hypothetical Plan account will continue to receive interest credits until you take a distribution from the Plan.